NOW / SOON:

 Grab your bike and ride and ride and ride and ride until the water

-I had a lot of fun being interviewed by Katja Aksenenka for Urban Presents.
+As part of the StillStand mural initiative, I had a lot of fun being interviewed by Katja Aksenenka for Urban Presents.
 Here’s the article in English and German, with an introduction and curation of photographs by Katia Hermann.

 Image: Ida Lawrence, I Fill My Days in Other Ways 2020.
 Photo: Lukas K Stiller